t-oster/VisiCut/README.md

 --------
 **Access your files:**

-Click on the Thingiverse button and if not already logged in, enter your thingiverse user data and accept our app.
+Click on the Thingiverse button and if not already logged in, enter your Thingiverse user data and accept our app.

 **View thingiverse things**

-Use the the three tabs of our created thingiverse UI, "My Things", your liked things or collections to search for existing projects.
-Additionally you can use the search tab to search for a project on thingiverse.
+Use the the three tabs of our created Thingiverse UI, "My Things", your liked things or collections to search for existing projects.
+Additionally you can use the search tab to search for a project on Thingiverse.
 On the right top you can select or deselect to use the currently chosen filters.

 **Change search filter**

-Open the preferences and click on the thingiverse tab.
+Open the preferences and click on the Thingiverse tab.
 There you can enter supported file extensions and tags you want to filter.

 **Open file in visicut**

-After you searched for a project you can select it.
-On the right sight appear all remaining files (filter).
+After you searched for projects you can select the one you are interest in.
+All remaining files (filter) of the project appear on the right side.
 Choose a file and click on the button "open File" to load and render it into Visicut.

 **I made one**

-Just click on the "I made one" button and a new window pops up.
+Click on the "I made one" button and a new window pops up.
 There you can use either the visicam or the camera of your computer to take a photo of your created thing.
+On the left side is a live preview of how the picture will look like, on the right side is a textfield to enter a description.
+By clicking on the "pubish" button the taken photo and its description is uploaded automatically to Thingiverse.